filipkosecek/gdb-livepatch/README.md

 ```
 patch-log
 ```
 taking no parameters.
-It contains patch information, most notably the replaced and the replacing functions and information whether the patch is active or not.
+It contains patch information, most notably the original and the replacement functions and information whether the patch is active or not.
 The output of the command should look something like this:
 ```